robomotionio/robomotion-tutorials/tutorials/scheduling.md

 #### What is Scheduling a Flow?
-Once you finish your automation flow, test it manually, over and over again, handled every exceptional cases within your flow.
+Once you finish your automation flow, test it manually over and over again, handled every exceptional cases within your flow.

-Now you are ready to move this automation to the production.
+Now you are ready to move this automation to the production environment.

 In order to create a schedule you first need to version your flow and then publish it.

 #### How to publish a version?
-To publish a flow, you open the Version dialog and click the Action item right next to the version and press Publish button.
+To publish a flow, you open the Versions dialog and click the Action menu right next to the version and then press Publish button.

 ![Publishing Version](https://raw.githubusercontent.com/robomotionio/robomotion-tutorials/master/images/publishing-schedule.png)